Children in the Israeli–Palestinian conflict: Normalization of violence in childhood

 Israeli Professor Edward Kaufman has written that Israel's faith in military superiority, its use of "extrajudicial executions" or "targeted elimination" of suspects that often result in the deaths of innocents, has exacerbated the conflict.
 He writes it has resulted in the fact that "Israeli schoolchildren are among the most violent in the world, a phenomenon believed to be the result of force being an accepted societal means of dispute resolution.
 An astonishing 43 percent of Israeli children have admitted to bullying others, while one in four Israeli boys admitted to carrying a knife to school for protection.
 It is only to be expected that Israel's use of overwhelming force to deal with the Palestinians has had a trickle-down effect on society.
 The culture of violence prevalent in Israel has had a dramatic impact on the most impressionable members of the community: children."

 Medical care

 Organ donation between Israelis and Palestinians

 Hadassah Medical Center has reported that organ donations in which the recipient is a Palestinian and the donor an Israeli, or vice versa, are not unusual.
 In one case, a Palestinian from Bethlehem received the kidney of an Israeli.
 The families of Yoni Jesner, a Jewish teenager, and Ahmed Khatib, a Palestinian boy, donated their organs to children from opposite sides of the Israeli–Palestinian conflict.
 Yoni Jesner died in a suicide bombing in 2002, while Ahmed Khatib was killed by IDF gunfire in 2005.
-In 2002, 16-year-old Israeli Rachel Thaler was killed along with two other teenagers in a suicide bombing.
-After her death, Thaler's family chose to have her organs donated.